pnoken/ivybarley/readme.md

 This is what motivates me to do everything I do online, especially to inspire more African women to venture into technology.

-I currently work on Open Education Analytics at Microsoft, which is an open source project coordinated by my team at Microsoft Education, where we collaborate with education systems across the world to develop modern data intelligence capabilities.
+I currently work on Open Education Analytics at Microsoft, which is an open source project coordinated by my team, where we collaborate with education systems across the world to develop modern data intelligence capabilities.

 Want to get in touch with me?
 Send me a DM on [Twitter](https://twitter.com/ivybarley).